Working Together Brochure

 - CAC members are independent from the management of CSC and are not paid for their services.

-- CAC members are appointed for a minimum two-year period, which may be renewed.
+- CAC members are appointed for a minimum three-year period, which may be renewed.

 - Following the submission of an application, potential CAC members will be subject to an orientation and recommendation process prior to being appointed.

 - CACs' role as a community partner is administered through the Correctional Service of Canada, which is under the jurisdiction of the Minister of Public Safety.

 If you would like to become involved or would like more information about Citizen Advisory Committees or about Correctional Service Canada, please contact your nearest CSC office or visit www.csc-scc.gc.ca.

 The Correctional Service of Canada, as part of the criminal justice system and respecting the rule of law, contributes to public safety by actively encouraging and assisting offenders to become law-abiding citizens, while exercising reasonable, safe, secure and humane control.

 Correctional Service of Canada